Connections-Business-Directory/Connections/readme.txt

 [FAQs can be found here.](http://connections-pro.com/faq/)

 == Changelog ==

+= 0.7.3.3 01/21/13 =
+* BUG: Correct the filter calls for the rewrite rules to reference the correct class.

 = 0.7.3.2 01/20/13 =
 * FEATURE: Danish translation added.
 Note, this is only partially completed.